by James McComas

 This very much depends on your reasons for coming to counselling and how you wish to proceed.
 There is no definite limit on a number of sessions but we would regularly review the work we are doing and mutually agree when an ending might be appropriate.
-I would generally suggest a minimum course of 6 appointments as a starting point.
+I would generally suggest a course of 6 appointments as a starting point.

 Is it confidential?

 Yes, what is discussed between us stays between us.
 I will not discuss details of sessions with partners, family members, employers or anyone else.
 Where sessions are conducted online or by phone I will always make sure I am alone in a room where I will not be overheard.
 Sessions are never recorded.
 There are a few specific exceptional circumstances where confidentiality could be breached to safeguard the client or others which will be discussed in the first session.

 How much do you charge and how do I pay?

 Sessions are priced at £50.
 Payments can be made by BACS, or in cash in person by request.

 I ask that any cancellations are made with at least 48 hours notice or the full fee will apply.

 Are appointments available evenings and weekends?

 I understand that many clients will be working during the day and I am available on some evenings during the week for appointments, as well as during the day.